-“Do I need a travel visa to Spain?” should be the first question that comes to your mind as soon as you start planning your trip.
+“What are the Spain tourist visa requirements?” should be the first question that comes to your mind as soon as you start planning your trip.
 Well, here’s the answer!

 In Spain, tourist visa policies are different depending on the nationality.
 As a member of the European Union, conditions applied to neighboring countries are much more flexible.
 In addition to this, other countries (European and Latin American) are also excluded from travel visa obligations.